 His book The Traveling Artist in the Italian Renaissance: Geography, Mobility, and Style was published by Yale University Press in 2014.
 It explores sixteenth-century discourse concerning artists’ travels and the impact of that travel on artistic process, in particular on stylistic change.
 More broadly, the book examines artists’ journeys in relation to Renaissance ideas concerning geography, the environment, the act of creation, and selfhood.
 He has also published essays on cartographic images of the New World, the horror of realistic images, cross-cultural exchange in the Mediterranean, the reception of Gentile Bellini’s sojourn at the Ottoman court, and architectural representation.
 He has edited a volume of essays entitled Matters of Weight: Force, Gravity, and Aesthetics in the Early Modern Era (Berlin: Edition Imorde, 2013) which examines the theory and exploitation of weight as an aesthetic category in works of art, 1350-1700.

-His current book, provisionally entitled Eternal Masterpiece (in preparation), examines how early modern artists integrated and represented the physical behavior of materials (malleability, fracture, weight, pliability, and combustion) to underscore and inflect the narrative aims in pictorial compositions.
-Current research projects include: an essay on Lorenzo Lotto’s carpets, a study of Giorgio Vasari’s technical treatise, an edited translation of Cristoforo Sorte’s Osservazione nella pittura (1580) from the perspective of environmental criticism, and an essay on the use of masks in Mannerist painting.
+His current book project, titled Groundwork, examines how grounds and backgrounds in Italian Renaissance art engage changing ideas about materiality, pictorial composition, artistic selfhood, and the representational aims of the painting medium, 1400-1600.
+Other research projects include: an essay on Lorenzo Lotto’s carpets, a study of Giorgio Vasari’s technical treatise, an edited translation of Cristoforo Sorte’s Osservazione nella pittura (1580) from the perspective of environmental criticism, and an essay on the use of masks in Mannerist painting.

 RESOURCES FOR STUDENTS

 Reading Primary Sources